statesman/statesman.github.io/_posts/2016-07-17-bash-notebooks.md

 ![start-notebook]({{ site.url }}/assets/img/notebook-start.png)

-I've yet to use Notebooks on a published story yet,, but I am for the first time using them [to teach csvkit](https://github.com/utdata/cli-tools/blob/master/lectures/UsingNotebooks.md) to my UT Journalism students.
+I've yet to use Notebooks on a published story yet, but I am for the first time using them [to teach csvkit](https://github.com/utdata/cli-tools/blob/master/lectures/UsingNotebooks.md) to my UT Journalism students.

 ## Run bash in a Python notebook